yahoo/FEL/README.md

 #### Coherent Entity Linking for Documents

 CoherentEntityLinker class takes entity-mentions and n-best list of entity-links for each entity mention as input.
 It constructs a lattice from the nbest lists  and runs Forward-Backward algorithm.
  * J. Binder, K. Murphy and S. Russell.
 Space-Efficient Inference in Dynamic Probabilistic Networks.
-Int'l, Joint Conf. on Artificial Intelligence, 1997.
+International, Joint Conf. on Artificial Intelligence, 1997.

 More coherency algorithms  are under experimentation.
 They will be added in the future version of the code.